tyleha/beneathdata/content/2 - Baseball Team Payroll.md

 Then came 1990.
 TV contracts began to develop into insanely lucrative deals.
 But unlike before, there were haves and have-nots, mostly dependent on the size of the market.
 The competitive balance began to unbalance again, peaking around the millennium.
 Not coincidentally, around this time the Commissioner’s office was getting inundated with complaints.
 In fact, forget the commissioner’s office – the US SENATE was getting inundated with complaints (http://roadsidephotos.sabr.org/baseball/00-4compbal.htm).
 Bud Selig commissioned the Blue Ribbon Panel in 2000 (http://mlb.mlb.com/mlb/downloads/blue_ribbon.pdf) which basically concluded that Major League Baseball was in some serious trouble unless action was taken.[ref]I finally came across the blue ribbon study at the very end of writing this article.
 It makes me both proud and absolutely annoyed to find that the panel discovered many of the precise conclusions I present in this article AND used many of the precise same metrics to come to such a conclusion.
 I should have been born 15 years earlier.[/ref]

-In direct response to the growing competitive balance problem, MLB instituted some changes.
-The biggest of which was the Luxury Tax.
+In direct response to the growing competitive balance problem, MLB instituted some changes, the biggest of which was the Luxury Tax.
 The Luxury Tax aimed to target the highest spending teams and provide a disincentive for outspending the median by so many standard deviations.
 The penalty was nontrivial – 17.5% of overages, then 30%, 40%, and 50% for each year over the line.[ref]If this paints you a picture, the entry for [Luxury Tax](http://en.wikipedia.org/wiki/Luxury_tax_(sports)) on Wikipedia has only one photo – a closeup of George Steinbrenner’s grumpy, wrinkly face.[/ref] To magnify the effect, these overage fees were in fact paid out to the poorest teams, to effectively redistribute TV revenue, if you think about it.
 If we reexamine our graph, you’ll notice a precipitous drop in value beginning roughly around 2003, coinciding with the institution of the Luxury Tax.

-Today, the slope of the Win/Salary graph is back to around its 1990 levels.
-Bud Selig can count that as a big victory for the Luxury Tax and competitive balance.
+Other revenue sharing methods were put into play around the same time, including equal distribution of national TV contracts.
+Today, Salary Power in baseball is back to around its 1990 levels.
+Bud Selig can count that as a big victory for revenue sharing and competitive balance.
 And you, as a discerning baseball fan, can rest assured that balance has been returned to the league.

-**Right?**
+**...Right?**

+I'm not so sure.

 ## Competitive Balance and the Playoffs

+First off, quick recap.
+We've gotten a pretty decent answer to our original question of "how much of an effect does money have on baseball?"
+We have one last step to take, but we've done well.
+Now, we're curious to ask "has competitive balance returned to the league since its 2000 peak?"

-To see if competitive balance has returned, let's change our metrics a bit.
+To see if competitive balance has indeed improved, let's change our metrics a bit.
 First off, let's break teams into quartiles by annual payroll.
-Secondly, it's time to start looking at the postseason.
+Second, let's start looking at the postseason.

 We can debate money's effect on regular season success all we want, but teams play to win the World Series, not to win 91 games.
-Just ask Oakland A's fans.[ref]Or Atlanta Braves fans...sigh.[/ref] To answer our central question, "how much of an effect does money have on Baseball?" we should really be looking at what winning is all about - the postseason.
+Just ask Oakland A's fans.[ref]Or Atlanta Braves fans...sigh.[/ref] So, we should really be looking at what winning in baseball is all about - the postseason.

-Selig's Blue Ribbon Panel found in 1999 that poor teams were not making the playoffs.
-See the graph below
+Selig's Blue Ribbon Panel found in 1999 that poor teams were not flat out making the playoffs.
+They were not wrong.
+Examining the figure below, we see that from 1995-2003, a full 12.0% (14 of 117) teams in the bottom half of league payroll (Q4 and Q3) were making the playoffs.
+That is atrocious.
+In a completely balanced league, we'd see 50%.
+Basically the league is split into two leagues based on payroll, and you might as well just turn around and go home if you're team's on the wrong side.

+When we look at the same numbers from 2004-2013, we **do** see an improved picture - 16.7% (30 of 180).
+But is this picture

 Table showing percentage chance of making playoffs since 1995